Showcase your teaching skills and strengths throughout your resume and cover letter to market yourself to a prospective school district effectively.

 Use action verbs to describe the accomplishments you made at your previous jobs.
-Uncovering and communicating your past teaching achievements will let your prospective employer know that, because you were there, positive things happened.
-Tastefully, let your potential school principal know that you are a leader and collaborator and will add value to the school community.
+Uncovering and communicating your past teaching achievements will let your prospective employer know that positive things happened because you were there.
+Tastefully, let your potential school principal know that you are a leader and collaborator and add value to the school community.

 Recommended Reading: 8 Teacher Resume Writing Tips You Need to Incorporate

 Instead of creating a long list of your qualities and strengths, try to connect them with real-life and work experiences, whether they are in the teaching field or the business world, by qualifying your strengths and qualities through examples of past experiences.
 Success stories should provide proof that you indeed possess these teaching skills and qualities.
 Otherwise, it will appear that you are just trying to inflate your skills in your teaching resume.

 Writing Success Stories

 Don’t merely state the teaching skills principals are looking for; you need to back them up with evidence.
 Core competencies are critical, but you will grab the reader’s attention when you can provide success stories to prove them.
 If you manage to explain how your skills will benefit a school and each student’s success and can connect them to tangible results, you will significantly improve your chances.